rednafi/rednafi.com/content/database/random_choice_in_sqlite.md

 Ohe
 ```

-The above query parses the JSON object inside the `json_extract` function and extracts
+The above query parses the JSON object inside the `json_extract` function and extracts the
-the last element from the `greetings` array.
-If you want to know more details about how
+last element from the `greetings` array.
+If you want to know more details about how you can
-you can extract specific elements from JSON objects, head over to the SQLite docs on
+extract specific elements from JSON objects, head over to the SQLite docs on this topic[^3].
-this [topic].

 You can pick any value from a JSON array by its index: